 When you buy new windows, you are making a formidable investment in the cost of your home.
-Making the wrong choice can lead to extra expenses and unfavorable appearance.
+Making the wrong choice can lead to extra expenses and an unfavorable appearance.
 Even professional window washing can’t keep your windows clean in case you make a mistake choosing the materials or during installation.
 Whether you are installing new windows for the first time or considering window replacement, these tips can help you make the right choice at the best price.

 - Energy Efficiency